-Priority is the fatal flaw at the heart of the traffic control system.
+Priority is the fatal flaw at the heart of the system.
 It makes roads dangerous by subverting our human nature and making us act according to an anti-social system of unequal rights-of-way.
 This is anti-social and anathema to good road-user relationships.

 In other walks of life, we take it in turns.
-Barging in front of a cashpoint queue is unthinkable, but on the road, we accept such delinquent behaviour without question.
+Jumping a cashpoint queue is unthinkable, but on the road, we accept such delinquent behaviour without question.
 Priority licenses main road drivers to ignore side road traffic and people on foot, regardless who was there first or how long they might have been waiting.

 Priority produces a “need” for traffic lights – to break the priority streams of traffic so others can cross.
 Thus is most traffic control is an expensive exercise in self-defeat, a vain bid to solve the lethal conflicts produced by priority.

 The solution?
 Remove priority, the underlying cause of our problems on the road.
 This will remove the “need” for lights, and the need for speed, enabling everyone to approach carefully and filter more or less in turn.

 Not only is equality-based self-control safer, it’s over twice as efficient.
 Our traffic lights-off trial in Portishead went permanent after journey times fell by over half with no loss of safety.
 The transformation took place even without the benefit of re-education to help people unlearn the bad habits of a lifetime instilled by the anti-social rules of the road.
 What could be achieved in terms of improved safety, efficiency and quality of life through culture change, roadway redesign and legal reform is unlimited.